edresch/coalescence/coalescence.md

 * "Consciousness is much more of the implicate order than is matter . . .
 Yet at a deeper level [matter and consciousness] are actually inseparable and interwoven, just as in the computer game the player and the screen are united by participation." - [David Bohm, theoretical physicist](https://w.wiki/Cwg)

 * "The universe begins to look more like a great thought than like a great machine.
 Mind no longer appears as an accidental intruder into the realm of matter; we are beginning to suspect that we ought rather to hail it as a creator and governor of the realm of matter..." - [James Jeans, physicist/astronomer](https://w.wiki/Cx9)

+* "God is cause of Himself; for Himself and of Himself He is what He is, the first self, transcendently The Self.
+Since no other has generated Him, He is what He made Himself: He is not, therefore, as He happened to be but as He acted Himself into being.
+He had no need of being who brought it to be.
+All is always so and all is always so reproduced: therefore the reason-principles of things must lie always within the producing powers in a still more perfect form...
+The act of the will must be self-determined and the being self-caused; ***thus reason shows the Supreme to be its own Author..."*** - Plotinus, Enneads, 204-270 AD.

 * “We are a way for the cosmos to know itself.” ― [Carl Sagan, Cosmos](https://w.wiki/Ckm)